Bushfires

 Bushfires are a common and natural occurrence in NSW and Australia in general.
 Planning for bushfires can save your life and/or the lives of your family and animals.

-If you own or manage land, then you are legally responsible for minimising the risks.
+If you own or manage land, you are legally responsible for minimising the risks.
 The Rural Fires Act 1997 states that land managers and owners are responsible for carrying out hazard reduction to protect existing dwellings, major buildings and other assets susceptible to fire.

 Being fully prepared for a bushfire can help you protect yourself, your family, your livestock and your property.
 It is recommended that you create a bushfire survival plan well before the fire season begins.
+You can create a simple plan on the My Fire Plan website.

 Preparing livestock for bushfire

-- Consider a relocation plan: If mustering and moving your stock is an option, determine the trigger point at which you will put your plan into action.
-Acting early will give you time to deal with unforeseen issues.
 Stressed livestock may be harder to handle or load.
 Consider how you will load and transport them, where you will take them, and how you will care for them.
 Commercial carriers may not be available at short notice and you should never risk your safety by driving, walking or riding through active fire-zones.
+Learn more about assessing if your animals are fit to load.

 About bushfires management in NSW